Catellus

 Catellus (Kadell map Geraint) was a legendary king of the Britons, as recounted in Geoffrey of Monmouth's work Historia Regum Britanniae.
+He came to power in 269 BC.

 According to Geoffrey, he was the son of King Gerennus and was succeeded by his son, Millus.
 In some versions of the Brut y Brenhinedd, a series of Welsh versions of Geoffrey's Historia, Catellus is succeeded by his son Coel, who is then succeeded by his own son Porrex II.